 A large-vessel summer commercial crab fishery started in 1977 in the Norton Sound Section (Table 1) and continued from 1977 through 1990.
 No summer commercial fishery occurred in 1991 because there were no staff to manage the fishery.
 In March 1993, the Alaska Board of Fisheries (BOF) limited participation in the fishery to small boats.
 Then on June 27, 1994, a super-exclusive designation went into effect for the fishery.
 This designation states that a vessel registered for the Norton Sound crab fishery may not be used to take king crabs in any other registration areas during that registration year.
 A vessel moratorium was put into place before the 1996 season.
 This was intended to precede a license limitation program.
 In 1998, Community Development Quota (CDQ) groups were allocated a portion of the summer harvest; however, no CDQ harvest occurred until the 2000 season.
 On January 1, 2000, the North Pacific License Limitation Program (LLP) went into effect for the Norton Sound crab fishery.
 The program dictates that a vessel which exceeds 32 feet in length overall must hold a valid crab license issued under the LLP by the National Marine Fisheries Service.
+Changes in regulations resulted in the fishery being conducted solely by local residents with vessel sizes of under 40 feet and the fishery occurring eastward of Norton Sound.

-Changes in regulations and the location of buyers resulted in eastward movement of the harvest distribution in Norton Sound in mid-1990s.
-In Norton Sound, a legal crab is defined as ≥ 4 3/4inch carapace width (CW, Menard et al. 2011), which is approximately equivalent to > 104mm carapace length (CL).
-In 2005 and 2006, commercial buyers, specifically Norton Sound Economic Development Corporation (NSEDC), accepted only legal crab of \geq 5 inch CW.
+In Norton Sound, a legal crab is defined as ≥ 4 3/4-inch carapace width (CW, Menard et al. 2011), which is approximately equivalent to ≥ 104 mm carapace length (CL).
+In 2005 and 2006, commercial buyers, specifically Norton Sound Economic Development Corporation (NSEDC), accepted only legal crab of ≥ 5 inch CW.
 This preference became permanent in 2008.

-Portions of the Norton Sound area are closed to commercial fishing for red king crab.
-Since the beginning of the commercial fisheries in 1977, waters approximately 5-10 miles offshore of southern Seward Peninsula from Port Clarence to St. Michael have been closed to protect nearshore subsistence fisheries and to act as a refuge for crab during the summer commercial crab fishery (Figure 2).
+Some portions of Norton Sound are closed to commercial fishing for red king crab.
+Since the beginning of the commercial fisheries in 1977, waters approximately 5-10 miles offshore of southern Seward Peninsula from Port Clarence to St. Michael have been closed to protect nearshore subsistence fisheries and to function as a refuge for crab during the summer commercial crab fishery (Figure 2).
 The spatial extent of closed waters has varied historically, with the closure line being moved in to provide additional area to achieve harvest goals.
-In 2020 the BOF closed Norton Sound area east of 167 degrees W. longitude for the commercial summer crab fishery.
-In 2020 and 2021 NSEDC did not purchase NSRKC resulting in small or no harvest.
-In 2022, the summer commercial fishery resumed.
+In 2020 the BOF closed Norton Sound east of 167 degrees W. longitude for the commercial summer crab fishery.
+In 2020 and 2021 the NSEDC did not purchase NSRKC resulting in small or no harvest.
+In 2022, the NSEDC resumed purchasing summer commercial catch.